Margery de Badlesmere1

 Rosalind Margaret Laurie was the daughter of Peter Northall Laurie.1 She married Maj.-Gen. William Henry Paget, son of Captain Lord William Paget and Frances de Rottenburg, on 25 June 1878.1 She died on 16 June 1932.1

-Rosalind Margaret Laurie was invested as a Officer, Order of the British Empire (O.B.E.).1 From 25 June 1878, her married name became Paget.1
+She was appointed Officer, Order of the British Empire (O.B.E.)1 From 25 June 1878, her married name became Paget.1

 Child of Rosalind Margaret Laurie and Maj.-Gen. William Henry Paget